 After I attached the bench top boards together with pocket hole screws I decided to make the ends curved.
 I grabbed a kitchen bowl to trace my curves on each end and then cut it out with my jig saw.

 I sanded and stained the bench top (with a mix I made for my Shoe Cubby Dresser) and also some dowels that I decided to add at the last minute.

-The legs had holes in them from the metal bar, and I used a drill bit a little bigger than my dowels to drill into the hole and make them the right angle for adding dowel across the length of the bench.
+The bar stool legs had holes in them from the metal bar, and I used a drill bit a little bigger than my dowels to drill into the hole and make them the right angle for adding dowel across the length of the bench.
 In the bottom left photo you can see on one set of legs I had to drill higher so the dowels could cross in the center, I used spackle to fill the holes.
 To attach the dowels I added wood glue in the holes shot some nails through the legs to secure them.
 I also nailed them in the center where they cross.

-I have been wanting to try this Folk Art chalk paint that I got at a blogging conference.
+Since I have been wanting to try this Folk Art chalk paint that I got at a blogging conference.
 I let my daughter pick the color (I must be rubbing off on her, she picked my favorite…of course I may or may not have given her the pink option…which is her favorite).
-I really liked the paint it, it went on great and sanded smooth.
+It turns out I really liked the paint it, it went on great and sanded smooth.
 I used a very light coating of dark chocolate wax to show off my distressing and the curves.

 After three coats of poly on the top, I flipped it over and added the legs.
 I used my Kreg 2” pocket hole screws to drill through the rails, or supports, right into the bench top.
-I grabbed these screws so I didn’t have to pre drill, plus I couldn’t find my other screws, and they worked great, just like I knew they would. 🙂
+Then I grabbed these screws so I didn’t have to pre drill, plus I couldn’t find my other screws, and they worked great, just like I knew they would. 🙂

 I really love how it turned out!